ecmwf/anemoi-graphs/docs/graphs/node_coordinates.rst

    node_coordinates/npz_file
    node_coordinates/icon_mesh

-or based on other algorithms.
-A commonn approach is to use an icosahedron to project the earth's surface, and refine it iteratively to reach the desired resolution.
+Alternatively, nodes can be designed based on other algorithms.
+A common approach is to project an icosahedron onto the earth's surface, and refine it iteratively to reach the desired resolution.
+Currently available methods of this kind are:

 .. toctree::
    :maxdepth: 1